dengjiawen/Asteroid_Remastered/README.md

 ## Kill_Everyone
 A modern take on the decade old game "Asteroid".

+This game requires at least 3.5GB of Java heap space in order to run.
+Enter java -Xms3500M Bootstrap to run the compiled classes.

 This is the result of over **1 week of development**, and **tens of minutes of manpower**.
 It will be constantly improved upon with new features and GUI.